muganwas/show-the-world/README.md

 ## Step 1

-Install all dependecies needed for the app using the yarn install command from the root directory
+Make sure your active branch is the develop branch then install all dependecies needed for the app using the yarn install command from the root directory

 ## Available Scripts